-The Council will require written details from you to support your claim including confirmation of residence from the hospital/home, dates of vacation and your intentions in respect of your previous home.
+The council will require written details from you to support your claim including confirmation of residence from the hospital/home, dates of vacation and your intentions in respect of your previous home.
 Claims may be made by a person acting on your behalf.
-You can apply on our website.
+Please see our website for how to apply.

-You must tell the Council if anything happens which means that the property is no longer exempt.
+You must tell the council if anything happens which means that the property is no longer exempt.
 Such changes may include: